sarasazevedo/FEUP_ESOF/README.md

-# FEUP_ESOF
+# Software Engineering
-Project of the UC Software Engineer.
-LEIC, Year 2, Semester 2.
+This repository contains the project of the UC Software Engineer.

+# Project "Eventfully"
+Eventfully is a app to make it easier to keep up with university events, from workshops, speeches and job fairs to different competitions and social events.

+Done by:

+- Carlos Madaleno
+- Igor Andrade
+- Lara Cunha
+- Nuno Antunes
+- Sara azevedo